-• message: when the client requests the chat log, once the authentication of the client has been carried out, the server will send multiple messages to the client.
+• message: when the client requests the chat log, once the authentication of the client has been carried out, the server will reply with several messages.
 The type of the message will be "message" and the body will contain text (e.g. "A2", "A1", etc.).